 Walt Disney World keeps the theme parks highly secure.
-Guests are required to go through a bag check and metal detector security checkpoint before entering any of the theme parks as a precaution to keep guests safe and keep prohibited items from entering the Disney Parks.
+Guests must go through a bag check and metal detector security checkpoint before entering any of the theme parks as a precaution to keep Guests safe and keep prohibited items from entering the Disney Parks.

 We have linked a list of the items prohibited from Walt Disney World Resort property.
-It’s important to note that these items are not just banned from the theme parks — they are prohibited from all of Disney property, which includes Disney Springs.
-And included in that list is “firearms, ammunition, knives, and weapons of any kind.”
+It’s important to note that these items are not just banned from the theme parks — they are not permitted from all Disney property, including Disney Springs.
+And included in that list are “firearms, ammunition, knives, and weapons of any kind.”

-To provide a bit of background information, here is how Disneyland Resort security works.
-Disneyland Resort encompasses Disneyland park, Disney California Adventure park, Downtown Disney, and three on-property hotels.
-There are multiple ways to enter Disneyland Resort through Downtown Disney, but prior to late 2016, guests were only required to go through security (bag check and metal detectors) to enter the esplanade, where the Disneyland and Disney California Adventure front gates are.
+Here is how Disneyland Resort security works to provide background information.
+Disneyland Resort encompasses Disneyland Park, Disney California Adventure Park, Downtown Disney, and three on-property hotels.
+There are multiple ways to enter Disneyland Resort through Downtown Disney.
+Still, before late 2016, Guests were only required to go through security (bag check and metal detectors) to enter the esplanade, where the Disneyland and Disney California Adventure front gates are.

-But in 2016, Disneyland Resort began requiring guests to go through security in order to enter Downtown Disney.
-And at the time of this article’s publication, there are several security checkpoints throughout Disneyland Resort, and all require guests to get their bags checked and go through a metal detector before entering Downtown Disney, the Disneyland Resort Esplanade, or the parking structures.
+But in 2016, Disneyland Resort began requiring Guests to go through security to enter Downtown Disney.
+And at the time of this article’s publication, there were several security checkpoints throughout Disneyland Resort.
+All require Guests to get their bags checked and go through a metal detector before entering Downtown Disney, the Disneyland Resort Esplanade, or the parking structures.

 Could Disney Springs start implementing security checkpoints?

-Given how security works on the west coast at Disneyland Resort, it doesn’t seem like it would be too far fetched for Disney Springs to have a security checkpoint, too.
+Given how security works on the west coast at Disneyland Resort, it doesn’t seem like it would be too far-fetched for Disney Springs to have a security checkpoint.

 But as many point out, Disney Springs seems like a gray area.
-It’s technically a shopping mall, and Florida state laws allow people to carry concealed weapons as long as they have a permit.
+It’s technically a shopping mall, and Florida state laws allow people to carry concealed weapons as long as they permit.
 However, even though Disney Springs is a mall, it’s still considered Disney property.
-So if anyone is caught carrying any items that are prohibited at Disney Springs, they will be asked to return the items to their vehicles, or in some cases arrested (such as if they refuse to cooperate or if they are in possession of illegal items).
+So if anyone is caught carrying any prohibited items at Disney Springs, they will be asked to return the items to their vehicles or, in some cases, arrested (such as if they refuse to cooperate or if they are in possession of illegal things).

 In the incident we shared above, the man with a gun at Disney Springs was thankfully caught because local Florida law enforcement was patrolling the property.
-But it’s unclear what, if anything, would have occurred, had this armed man not been arrested.
-Still, there’s no denying that having security checkpoints at Disney Springs that require guests to go through bag check and metal detectors before entering the area would prevent situations like this, especially since security at the Disney Parks prevents those with firearms and other prohibited items from entering.
+But it’s unclear what, if anything, would have occurred had this armed man not been arrested.
+Still, there’s no denying that having security checkpoints at Disney Springs requiring Guests to go through bag checks and metal detectors before entering the area would prevent situations like this, especially since security at the Disney Parks prevents those with firearms and other prohibited items from entering.